coi-dev/coi-specs/coi-client-spec.md

 # Status & Discussion
 *Status: DRAFT*

+Breaking changes:
+* 2019-07: we now use "chat$" for Message-ID based identification.

 Following topics need further discussion:
 * Hashing algorithm - for now we assume SHA3-256 for hashing email addresses, this might be changed in the future.
 * End-to-end encryption when the communication partners are on COI-enabled servers and use COI-compliant clients.
 [Message Layer Security](https://datatracker.ietf.org/wg/mls/about/) may provide a basis for that in the future.